 Great for informal meetings in central London as well as a day tapping away on your next free range project.

 Tip: become a member for a low annual fee.
-While you can use everywhere else for free, becoming a member gets you access to the Southbank Centre members lounge upstairs, with a nicer seating area, the best views – that’s where the above photo was taken – and better wifi connection.
+While you can use everywhere else for free, becoming a member gets you access to the Southbank Centre members lounge upstairs, with a nicer seating area, the best views and dedicated wifi – that’s where the above photo was taken.

 After work tip: Skylon bar on the middle floor is one of my favourite bar spaces in central London and also serves the best espresso martinis in the world (though that’s another blog post).